 Emergency Life Support

-actions needed to help keep someone alive in an emergency situation
+the set of actions needed to help keep someone alive in an

-before professional help arrives.
-ELS can be performed without any special medical
+ELS skills can be performed without any special medical training

 ELS includes cardiopulmonary resuscitation (CPR), dealing with